 A DELECTABLE DISPLAY OF BACH, VIVALDI, AND RAMEAU

-The Bay Area will be in full bloom this November, as The Juilliard School’s elite period instrument ensemble returns to San Francisco for another special side-by-side performance with the Philharmonia Baroque Chamber Players.
-Nicholas McGegan conducts this fantastically fragrant Baroque program flowered with famous works by Bach, a Vivaldi violin concerto for double orchestra, and an invigorating suite from Rameau’s Castor et Pollux.
+Get your jars ready to bottle up the HIPpest jam in the Bay Area this November, as The Juilliard School’s elite period instrument ensemble returns to San Francisco for another special side-by-side performance with the Philharmonia Baroque Chamber Players.
+Nicholas McGegan conducts this fantastic Baroque feast, spread with famous works by Bach, a Vivaldi violin concerto for double orchestra, and an invigorating suite from Rameau’s Castor et Pollux.

 BACH Orchestral Suite No. 1 in C major, BWV 1066

 VIVALDI Concerto in D major for Violin and Double Orchestra, RV 582

 BACH Brandenburg Concerto No. 3 in G major, BWV 1048